microsoft/AzureTRE/docs/user-roles.md

 ## Role overview

 While we have defined 8 different user roles for the Azure TRE solution, not all of them are required in all scenarios.
-Three of the roles are currently available for Role Bases Access Control within the TRE.
+Three of the roles support role-based access control (RBAC) within the TRE.

 | Role | Key task | TRE RBAC |
 |------|----------|----------|